stfc/StylES/README.md

 - 9) modify BOUT.in in **/BOUT-dev/build_release/examples/hasegawa-wakatani/data/** as follows *nx = 1032* and *nx = 1028*
 - 10) repeat step 4
 - 11) run *python plot_comparison.py* from **/StylES/bout_interfaces/**

-You will now obtain the following animation in the **/StylES/bout_interfaces/results/** folder:

 <!-- **Centre line values**